madhusivaraj/clinicalBERT/README.md

 Group ID: 67, Paper ID: 314

 ## Abstract
 Clinical notes are often underutilized in the medical domain, given its high dimensionality, scarcity, and lack of structure.
 Unlike its structured, quantitative counterparts such as lab results, procedural codes, and medication history, clinical notes - with the help of deep learning models - have the potential to reveal high-quality, physician-assessed semantic relationships between medical concepts, which would otherwise involve a human perspective.
-Huang et al. (2020) devised ClinicalBERT, a flexible framework for learning deep representations of clinical notes, which can be useful for domain-specific predictive tasks \cite{cbert}.
+Huang et al. (2020) devised ClinicalBERT, a flexible framework for learning deep representations of clinical notes, which can be useful for domain-specific predictive tasks.
 Pre-trained on unstructured clinical text from MIMIC-III, ClinicalBERT leverages two unsupervised tasks, masked language modeling and next sentence prediction, followed by a problem-specific fine-tuning phase.

 The goal of this project is to reproduce, validate, and enhance the results postulated by Huang et al. (2020) for ClinicalBERT, a model fine-tuned on a hospital readmission prediction task.
 We will attempt to improve performance via the ablations like augmenting the dataset and migrating from the pytorch-pretrained-BERT pipeline to Transformers, while also proving the claim that ClinicalBERT outperforms competitive baseline models (Bag-of-Words, Bi-LSTM, and BERT) using the following performance metrics: area under the receiver operating characteristic curve (AUROC), area under the precision-recall curve (AUPRC), and recall at precision of 80\% (RP80).